 SCBWI-MI has offered a mentorship program for its members since 2000.
-Only one mentorship is offered per year and the eligible genre (illustration, novels, picture books) varies in an effort to fairly serve our membership.
-Strong participation in a program—or lack of entrants—may affect the frequency of that genre's appearance in the future.
-Program details, including eligibility requirements and genre of competition, are announced in late summer and the entry deadline is early September; the winner is announced at our Fall Conference, and the year-long mentorship runs from January to December of the following year.
+Only one mentorship is offered per year and the eligible category (illustration, novels, picture books) varies in an effort to fairly serve our membership.
+Strong participation in a program—or lack of entrants—may affect the frequency of that category in the future.
+Program details, including eligibility requirements and category of competition, are announced in late summer and the entry deadline is early September.
+The winner is announced at our Fall Conference and the year-long mentorship runs from January to December of the following year.

 Mentorship Program History:

 In an effort to increase the number of children's books with diverse themes and/or characters, the 2015-2016 mentorship focused on entries at any age category including multicultural characters and/or topics.
 Congratulations go to the winner, Daniel Burns, for his entry Out of the Shadows.
 Daniel will benefit from a year-long mentorship with celebrated author and We Need Diverse Book mentor, Patricia Hruby Powell.
 Runner up was Ann Dallman for her entry Looking For Ben.

 The 2014-2015 SCBWI-MI Novel Mentorship Competition winner was Wendy Sherrill with her submission Playing Dead.
 She was mentored by novelist, Edie Hemingway.
 Second place went to Ann Finkelstein for The Wind Djin and third to Magdalena Roddy for her manuscript, Certain Exceptions.